 Drop-stitch core: Think of it like a woven internal scaffold.
 When you inflate the board, those fibres stop it ballooning and help it hold a flat, stable shape.

-Rail construction: The rail (the edge of the board) takes a lot of stress when the board flexes, gets carried, or bumps into things.
+Rail construction: The rail, or edge of the board, takes a lot of stress when the board flexes, gets carried, or bumps into things.
 Better rails often equal better stiffness and longer life.

-Stiffening features: Many higher-end boards add extra structural elements (stringers, battens, tension systems) to keep the board feeling tight underfoot, especially for longer boards and faster paddling.
+Stiffening features: Many higher-end boards add extra structural elements, such as stringers, battens or tension systems, to keep the board feeling tight underfoot, especially for longer boards and faster paddling.

 Construction types (and what they feel like)